 Investing in Tomorrow's Workforce Today!

-Each attendee will receive a copy of the book signed by author Isabelle Hau, our
+Each attendee will receive a signed copy of the book by author Isabelle Hau, and the opportunity

 Isabelle Hau has built her career at the intersection of learning, innovation, and impact—leading philanthropic investments in global education, advising AI companies, and currently directing one of the most future-focused education initiatives in the world: the Stanford Accelerator for Learning.
 She doesn’t just talk about the future of learning—she helps build it.
 Her work bridges cutting-edge science, real-world practice, and ethical AI innovation in ways that are both deeply human and globally relevant.